-Leading Revolutions and Creating Solutions: Exploring the latest research in dyscalculia and maths learning difficulties - Virtual Conference 2021
+Leading Revolutions and Creating Solutions: Exploring the individual experiences of dyscalculia and maths learning difficulties - Virtual Conference 2021

 This year our conference will focus on the most important element of dyscalculia and maths learning difficulties: the individual.